EzioDEVio/MlOps-Heart-Disease-model/README.md

         python test_app.py
         ```
     - **Code**: These scripts send test data to the model and the Flask application to verify their functionality.

+## Running the Flask App
+1. Start the Flask application:
+    ```bash
+    python app.py
+    ```

+2. Open your web browser and navigate to `http://127.0.0.1:5000`.

+## Usage
+- Fill out the form on the web interface with the required medical attributes.
+- Click the "Predict" button to get the prediction result.
+- The prediction result will indicate whether the patient has heart disease or not.

+## Contributing
+Contributions are welcome!
+Please open an issue or submit a pull request if you have any improvements or new features to add.

+## License
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.